MicrosoftDocs/dynamics-365-project-operations/articles/psa/book-named-resource.md

 ---
-title: Book named resources from resource requirements
+title: Book named resources from resource requirements in PSA
-description: This article provides information about booking named resources for a generic resource requirement.
+description: This article provides information about booking named resources for a generic resource requirement in PSA.
 author: JohnPBurrows
 ms.custom:
   - dyn365-projectservice